 A countertop oven with an air fry setting may give you the best of both worlds—a countertop-friendly footprint with the same functions as a full-sized oven plus air fry.
 KitchenAid® countertop ovens with air fry feature between 9 and 12 essential cooking settings from proofing and dehydration to toasting and baking.
 They offer the same possibilities as a full-size oven with quality results in a convenient countertop size, so you can make air fryer beef jerky, fresh bread and more.

-An air fryer can help add air frying or convection baking capabilities to your kitchen and offers a convenient size when preparing a single batch of chicken wings, bacon, zucchini fries or other fried favorites.
+An air fryer can help add air frying or convection baking capabilities to your kitchen and offers a convenient size when preparing a single batch of chicken wings, bacon, salmon, zucchini fries or other fried favorites.
 However, an air fryer can’t replace a conventional oven when it comes to capacity.
 If you frequently prepare multi-dish meals or larger quantities, you’ll still want to have a full-sized oven in your kitchen.

 AIR FRY VS BAKE: HOW DO THE COOKING METHODS DIFFER